Catfight (film)

-Catfight is an 2016 American black comedy film directed and written by Onur Tukel and starring Sandra Oh, Anne Heche, Alicia Silverstone, Amy Hill, Myra Lucretia Taylor, Ariel Kavoussi, Craig Bierko, Tituss Burgess, and Dylan Baker.
+Catfight is a 2016 American black comedy film directed and written by Onur Tukel and starring Sandra Oh, Anne Heche, Alicia Silverstone, Amy Hill, Myra Lucretia Taylor, Ariel Kavoussi, Craig Bierko, Tituss Burgess, and Dylan Baker.
 The film had its world premiere at the Toronto International Film Festival on September 9, 2016, before being released in a limited release and through video on demand on March 3, 2017, by Dark Sky Films.

 Plot

 Artist Ashley Miller and housewife Veronica Salt are two unhappy women.
 Ashley is struggling to sell her artwork, straining her relationship with her girlfriend Lisa.
-Veronica, an alcoholic, treated with disdain by her husband Stanley, mocks her son's drawing talent.
+Veronica, an alcoholic, treated with disdain by her husband Stanley, mocks her son Kip’s drawing talent.
 Both women watch news reports on tension between the United States and the Middle East.

 Stanley throws a party for his business partner.
 Lisa, the caterer, forces Ashley to help.
 Veronica comes for a drink and the two women recognize each other from college.
 Trying to make small talk, they descend into verbal barbs.
 Veronica is told to leave by her husband, and she runs into Ashley in the stairwell.
 They first sling insults, then fists.
 Ashley gets the upper hand, punching Veronica in the face.
 When Veronica tries to stand, she falls down the stairs and slips into a coma.

 Two years later, Veronica awakens with no memory of the fight.
 She learns that her husband shot himself, her son died fighting the war in the Middle East, and all of her money was spent to pay for her treatment.
 She moves in with her former housekeeper Donna and lands a job as a maid.
-Ashley is now a famous artist, the war causes her dark paintings to become popular.
+Ashley is now a famous artist; the war causes her dark paintings to become popular.
 She and Lisa decide to start a family, so Ashley is impregnated, using a sperm donor.
 Their differing beliefs cause them to become estranged.

 Veronica finds a magazine with Ashley on the cover, annoyed at her success.
 She clashes with Donna about the war and moves out and into a cheap hotel.
 Veronica finds a video left to her by Kip, revealing he left school to join the Army to make her proud, and then she breaks down in tears.
 Then she goes to Ashley's gallery opening and seeing a painting depicting her own bloodied face, remembers their fight.
 She begins destroying the paintings, and as Ashley tries to stop her, Veronica punches Ashley and runs off with the painting of her face.
 Ashley runs after her and they begin beating each other with tools.
 Veronica overpowers Ashley, hitting her over the head with a wrench.
 Veronica stumbles away, while cinder block falls on Ashley's head, and she falls into a coma.